The vast movement of people that followed the Norman Conquest

 Early Notables of the Ballamay family (pre 1700)

 Outstanding amongst the family at this time was Samuel "Black Sam" Bellamy (c.1689-1717), sometimes known as the "Prince of Pirates," an English pirate who operated in the early 18th century.
-He and his crew captured at least 53 ships under his command making him the wealthiest pirate in recorded history and...
-Another 76 words (5 lines of text) are included under the topic Early Ballamay Notables in all our PDF Extended History products and printed products wherever possible.
+He and his crew captured at least 53 ships under his command making him the wealthiest pirate in recorded history and all this before his death at age 28.
+According to Forbes, he was...
+Another 63 words (4 lines of text) are included under the topic Early Ballamay Notables in all our PDF Extended History products and printed products wherever possible.